MoneyTransfers

 How to find the best exchange rate for Rand to CFA Franc BCEAO

-Timing is essential sending money between ZAR and XOF.
+Timing is essential for sending money between ZAR and XOF.
 The exchange rate you secure impacts how much XOF you get for your ZAR.

 Mid-market Rate